 Because scrapbooking is still fairly new in the UK, throwing a scrapbooking party is a great way to show your friends and family your skills and the kind of thing you could do with their photos and keepsakes, as well as a good way to seek out potential clients.

 2. Make money knitting

-The easiest, and the one that most people begin with when they first start to knit, is the scarf which you could sell to your friends, family or even a market stall if you come up with a creative enough design.
+The easiest, and the one that most people begin with when they first start to knit, is a scarf which you could sell to your friends, family, or even at a market stall if you come up with a creative enough design.

 If you don’t fancy standing on a market stall all day or find the idea of selling online a hassle, there are different ways that you can make money from your knitting skills.

 For example, designers sometimes look for very skilled knitters to make up specific items.
 If you’ve got an eye for design and a good head for maths to scale designs up and down for different sizes, you could make money as a knitwear designer, too.